On the worldsheet S matrix of the AdS3/CFT2 mixed-flux mirror model: Acknowledgements

 \section{Acknowledgements}

+We are grateful to Stijn van Tongeren for bringing the notion of pseudo-unitarity to our attention.
 DP and AS thank the participants of the workshop ``Integrability in Low-Supersymmetry Theories'' in Filicudi, Italy, for a stimulating environment where part of this work was carried out.
-DP and AS acknowledge support from the European Union - NextGenerationEU, and from the program STARS@UNIPD, under project ``Exact-Holography – A new exact approach to holography: harnessing the power of string theory, conformal field theory, and integrable models.''
+DP and AS acknowledge support from the European Union - NextGenerationEU, and from the program STARS@UNIPD, under project ``Exact-Holo\-graphy – A new exact approach to holography: harnessing the power of string theory, conformal field theory, and integrable models.''
+A.S.\ also acknowledges support from the CARIPLO Foundation ``Supporto ai giovani talenti italiani nelle competizioni dell'European Research Council'' grant n.~2022-1886 ``Nuove basi per la teoria delle stringhe''.